- Oops!Something went wrong.Please try again later.

-Corcept Therapeutics''s (NASDAQ:CORT) stock is up by a considerable 49% over the past three months.
+Corcept Therapeutics (NASDAQ:CORT) has had a great run on the share market with its stock up by a significant 12% over the last three months.
 Given that the market rewards strong financials in the long-term, we wonder if that is the case in this instance.
 In this article, we decided to focus on Corcept Therapeutics' ROE.

 How Is ROE Calculated?

 The formula for ROE is:

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for Corcept Therapeutics is:

 22% = US$109m ÷ US$490m (Based on the trailing twelve months to September 2020).

 The 'return' is the income the business earned over the last year.
 That means that for every $1 worth of shareholders' equity, the company generated $0.22 in profit.

 What Is The Relationship Between ROE And Earnings Growth?